DrewNull/optimizely-cms12-upgrade/README.md

 ### 16. Delete leftover assembly dependencies

-Some .NET Framework System assemblies will not have corresponding packages and will get orphaned in the Dependencies > Assemblies node.Unless any of these were explicitly added by your implementation, you should be free to delete them.
+Some .NET Framework System assemblies will not have corresponding packages and will get orphaned in the Dependencies > Assemblies node.
+Unless any of these were explicitly added by your implementation, you should be free to delete them.

 ### 17. Uninstall obsolete NuGet packages